-Australian Takeover Defence Series Part 7: Formalising the deal (Conditions)
+Australian Takeover Defence Series Part 7: Formalising the deal (conditions)

 Australia's takeover laws and regulations limit aggressive defensive tactics commonly seen in other jurisdictions.
 ASX-listed companies also face additional restrictions during control transactions.
 However, Australian takeover targets are not without defences and strategic and advanced planning is essential to resist undervalued bids and maximize value.

-In Parts 5 and 6 of HopgoodGanim Lawyer’s Australian Takeover Defence Series, we considered some tactical insights for target boards in negotiating the exclusivity and break fee provisions of an Implementation Deed.
+In Part 5 and Part 6 of HopgoodGanim Lawyer’s Australian Takeover Defence Series, we considered some tactical insights for target boards in negotiating the exclusivity and break fee provisions of an Implementation Deed.
 In Part 7, we consider the conditions to the transaction and how best to navigate the negotiation of such conditions.

 An off-market bid can be made subject to conditions1 which, if triggered, will enable the bidder to let its bid lapse and all acceptances will be voided.
 There are restrictions on what conditions can be imposed.
 In particular, a condition cannot be ‘self-triggering’, meaning it cannot be dependent on the bidder’s opinion, events within its control, or events which are a direct result of the bidder’s actions.